haskell/core-libraries-committee/PROPOSALS.md

     - This will be the centre of discussion for your proposal.
         Related discussions, including those with CLC members, will happen here;
-        further actions, such as PRs to the relevant codebases, will reference this issue as they are taken.
+        merge requests to `base` and other related actions will reference this issue as they are taken.
     - The title should clearly state the end goal of your proposal.
 For example:

         - "Replace all occurrences of `return` with `pure`"
         - "Factor out helper function from `functionName`"
-        - "Improve asymptotic efficiency of `sort`"
+        - "Improve asymptotic complexity of `sort`"

     - Write a paragraph or so (proportional to the scope) about what your proposal aims to achieve and why you want it implemented.
 Sell it to us!